Commerce raiding: Napoleonic Wars

 U.S. and British privateers also actively raided each other's shipping during the War of 1812.

 American Civil War

 During the American Civil War, the Confederate Navy operated a fleet of commissioned Confederate States Navy commerce raiders.
 These differed from privateers as they were state-owned ships with orders to destroy enemy commerce rather than privately owned ships with letters of marque.
-These included Sumter, Florida, Alabama, and Shenandoah.
-Most of the ships used in this period were built in Britain, which resulted in the Alabama Claims.

 Steel navies

 By the 1880s, the navies of Europe began to deploy warships made of iron and steel.
 The natural evolution that followed was the installation of more powerful guns to penetrate such warships, followed by specialized armor plating, followed by larger guns and the development of effective torpedoes (followed by armored belts below the waterline to protect against them).
 This "arms spiral" (which included the development of high explosive and armor-piercing shells) shifted focus from capture of "prizes" (that meant financial gain for captain and crew of the responsible vessel, and their government, when the prize and her cargo were auctioned) to destruction of enemy warships.

 First seen at the Sinope in 1853, the change was little appreciated until 1905, when at Tsushima seven pre-dreadnoughts were sent to the bottom, and the only prizes were those that had voluntarily surrendered.